 FDA WINS BEST MDA AWARD

-The Food and Drugs Authority (FDA) Ghana has been awarded the best Ministry Department and Agency (MDA) at the just ended 2nd Edition of the Trade Facilitation Awards held at the Labadir Beach Hotel on the 22nd of July 2017.
+The Food and Drugs Authority (FDA) Ghana has been awarded the best Ministry Department and Agency (MDA) at the just ended 2nd Edition of the Trade Facilitation Awards held at the Labadi Beach Hotel on the 22nd of July 2017.

 The National Trade Facilitation Award is an annual event organised by the Ministry of Trade and Industry (MoTI) in partnership with Ghana Community Network Service Limited (GCNet) and the Ghana Revenue Authority (GRA) to reward excellence in the Country’s trade facilitation industry.

 In the year 2000, a partnership was formed between the Ministry of Trade (MoTI) and the GCNet, with the objective of ensuring the speedy and efficient clearing of goods not only at the country’s ports but also at her borders.
 Therefore, the MDAs involved in trade, customs, cross border clearances, regulatory processes and payments as well as private sector entities such as shippers, freight forwarders, importers and exporters were all connected through a single window which helped to simplify the customs clearance procedures with a single point contact through the e-MDA portal of the GCNet.